renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-👨‍💻 Software Engineer with 4 and a half years of experience, specializing in Java, Spring Boot, Angular, and microservices in cloud-native environments (AWS).
-Delivering APIs and scalable systems, contributing in both back-end and front-end when needed.
-Leading solutions focused on automation, DevSecOps, high availability, and performance, promoting modern and resilient architectures.
-Working to turn complex challenges into efficient deliveries, adding business value through innovation and organization.
-Highlighting impacts such as downtime reduction, scalability gains, and contributions to projects for major insurance companies.
+👨‍💻 Software Engineer, full‑stack, with 4.7 years of experience, specialized in Java, Spring Boot, Angular, and microservices in cloud‑native (AWS) environments.
+I deliver scalable APIs and front‑ends with a focus on automation, DevSecOps, high availability, and performance.
+Highlights: 90%+ test coverage (Jest + SonarQube); use of Datadog (logs, metrics, and traces) to accelerate diagnosis and incident resolution; operation of micro‑frontends on S3/CloudFront following CDN and CI/CD (GitHub Actions) best practices.
+Open to backend/full‑stack opportunities with microservices and cloud‑native.

 ---